Residence Life

 Living on campus promotes community development and personal growth within the context of academic achievement.
 Choosing to live on campus, a student - resident commits to participating as a positive citizen in an educational community; a community characterized by respect, responsibility, and opportunity.

-• The Division of Residence Life and Student Housing is closed on weekends.
+• The Division of Residence Life and Student Housing is closed on weekends and observed holidays.

 Living in the residence halls is a great opportunity for you to meet new people, learn from others, get involved in community leadership, and in the process discover a little more about yourself.
 All of the residence hall staff and the other members of Student Affairs are here to assist you in whatever way we can.
 Here is a brief summary of those who will be there for you!